MaybeTC/GECA/README.md

 # Instructions for use

-Use the direction buttons to control the left and right movement, acceleration and braking of the racing car.
+Use the A/D buttons to control the left and right movement, W/S buttons to control acceleration and braking of the racing car.
+Use R buttons to Restart the game.

-In this game, you can manipulate a car you like to release on the track, and there will be many competitors on the track.
+In this game, you can manipulate the car to release on the track, and there will be a competitors on the track.
 Your goal is to surpass your competitors and get the first place.
-Enjoy the game while enjoying the gorgeous scenery.
+Enjoy the game while enjoying the gorgeous builds.

-# Instructions for use
-Use the direction buttons to control the left and right movement, acceleration and braking of the racing car.

 # Parts that come from the course:
 -Add audio and color-changing background building